illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-04/Readme.md

   * This will contain Packer build templates for building Vagrant Boxes
   * This will contain Vagrantfiles for deploying the machines in a pre-configured state
   * This will contain Bash and or PowerShell scripts for single source of deploy, halt, and removal of the application on your local system
+  * Remove all uneeded sample code from your `build` folder
   * This will contain a `Readme.md` with detailed instruction on how to execute these scripts and a screenshot of what the finished artifact should look like - this is how you will know that you successfully deployed everything

 ### Project Management Tool and Task Difficulty Estimation